 Life-by-design persons do not blindly accept the values of their childhood.
-They consider all values, adopt those that are appropriate for them, and live accordingly.
+They consider all values and evaluate them from their now-adult perspective.
+They adopt those that are appropriate for them, and live accordingly.

 Life-by-design is thoughtful, mindful.
 To engage life-by-design, persons must accept reasonable risk, endorse the idea that they can decide many things for themselves, and use this knowledge to make a difference in their lives.
 Making an effort to accomplish this is the first step toward moving from a life-by-default to a life-by-design and a functional life perspective.